urbancamo/urbancamo.github.io/casio-basic/doc/users-guide.md

 40  V=PI*R^2*H             V
 ```

-Numeric variables are so named becaus their contents are handled
+Numeric variables are so named because their contents are handled
 as numbers.
 Numeric variable names can be up to 15 characters long, and are
 used within programs to store calculation results or constants in memory.
 In the sample program, the value 15 is stored in H, while V, which is the result